CoolProp/CoolProp/Web/coolprop/wrappers/Excel/index.rst

 6. Make sure the CoolProp Add-in is selected (box checked) and close the Add-in Manager.
 7. Open the file **TestExcel.xlsx** and try to re-evaluate one of the cells; the CoolProp formulas should all be working now.
 (To recalculate the entire worksheet, press ``Ctrl``-``Alt``-``Shift``-``F9`` ) [#]_

-.. [#] **Alertnate DLL Location** - Some environments, lock down the folders included in the binary search path for normal users for security reasons.
+.. [#] **Alternate DLL Location** - Some environments, lock down the folders included in the binary search path for normal users for security reasons.
 If this is the case, you will need to put the DLL files in an alternate location (possibly on a shared network location for all users).
 Follow the instructions below:

   1. Place the CoolProp DLL files in the alternate location
   2. Place the CoolProp xlam file in a writable location and open it.